e-e-e/a-library/Readme.md

 ## To do:

 *Raspberry pi:*
-* Set up Rpi to be read only.
 * Write instructions for auto mounting USB drive/s
 * Automatic daily backups of the library to external usb.